section-13/akula/README.md

 ```
 - If some packages don't work with the regular install, install them separately.
 - To skip installing a package: ^[package number] will exclude that package from install.
-- the --overwrite [glob] flag will overwrite packages that are existing if they conflict
+- the --overwrite '*' flag will overwrite packages that are existing if they conflict

 # tor
 sudo pacman -S tor <br/>